Maharashtra MP cleared in cheating case months after switching to Eknath Shinde-led Shiv Sena

 The case against the MP, Ravindra Waikar, pertained to the construction of a luxury hotel in Mumbai in violation of an agreement with the municipal corporation.

-The Mumbai Police on Thursday filed a closure report in a case filed against Lok Sabha MP Ravindra Waikar for alleged irregularities in the construction of a hotel, nearly four months after he joined the Maharashtra Chief Minister Eknath Shinde-led faction of the Shiv Sena, The Indian Express reported on Saturday.
+The Mumbai Police on Thursday filed a closure report in a case filed against Lok Sabha MP Ravindra Waikar for alleged irregularities in the construction of a hotel, nearly four months after he joined the faction of the Shiv Sena led by Maharashtra Chief Minister Eknath Shinde, The Indian Express reported on Saturday.

 The police’s Economic Offences Wing said that the case was based on “incomplete information and misunderstanding”.